Vivonet/Gravity/README.md

 Gravity is more than a layout engine.
 Gravity is a metaphor.
 For the way we picture and convey the information we want to display to our users.
 It is minimalism and efficiency.

 Calling Gravity an "engine" is a bit of a stretch.
 Auto Layout is still the true engine powering Gravity.
 Gravity just gives you a much simpler way to specify your interface, and Auto Layout takes care of the real work behind the scenes.
 It's really just an interpretive layer that converts a simple XML document into a fully-constructed interface.
-Gravity the curtain that hides the great and powerful Oz.
+Gravity is the curtain that hides the great and powerful Oz.

+Coming soon.